SapienzaInteractiveGraphicsCourse/final-project-successors/README.md

 ### Running

-Our project is live in this [link](https://sapienzainteractivegraphicscourse.github.io/final-project-successors/)
+Our project is live in this [link](https://sapienzainteractivegraphicscourse.github.io/final-project-successors/).

+You can read the documentation [here](https://github.com/SapienzaInteractiveGraphicsCourse/final-project-successors/documentation/report.pdf).

 You can also start playing by cloning the repository and then just opening the index.html.
 ```sh